Chechekhins/scParadise/docs/theory.rst

 .. _Recall:
 Recall/Sensitivity
 ==================
 **Recall**, also known as **sensitivity** or the **True Positive Rate (TPR)**, is a critical metric in classification tasks that measures the ability of a machine learning model to correctly identify all relevant instances within a dataset.
-It quantifies how many of the actual positive cases were accurately predicted by the model.Usefull for scAdam model quality control.
+It quantifies how many of the actual positive cases were accurately predicted by the model.
+Usefull for scAdam model quality control.

 Mathematically, recall/sensitivity can be expressed as: